 First Place Winner.
 This piece was awarded first place by the jury in the 2013 International Dichroic by Design Competition conducted by CBS.

-The piece is currently in the inventory of the artist.
+The piece is currently in the inventory of a private collector in Austin, TX.
 (2013)

 Cat’s Eyes.
 This 30” x 16” original glass art panel uses dichroic-coated glass that transmits various color dependent on the light source, transmitted or reflected.
 Kate incorporates dichroic glass, but does not rely on it as a sole source of color.
 By varying the added glass color, she brings forth greater than life vibrancy to the irises, enchanting the viewer to further enjoyment.
 This piece is on display at Ed Hoy’s International, Warrenville, IL.